Adobe Illustrator: stage 1

 • Navigate the Adobe Illustrator interface

-• Use drawing tools to create basic shapes and designs
+• Use drawing tools to create basic designs

-• Use the Pen tool to create and manipulate curves
+• Use the Pen tool to plot paths and manipulate curves

 • Format and manipulate type